mo-oe/frontendmentor.io/qr-code-component-main/README.md

 ### Useful resources

-- https://www.freecodecamp.org - I started learning with legend
+- https://www.freecodecamp.org - I started learning with this legend - still have alot to learn.
-- https://chat.openai.com - don't forget this for the little snags
+- https://chat.openai.com - GPT is the future for doing things. don't forget this for solving little snags.

 ## Author